 Broad client support.
 Works with Cursor, Claude Code, Claude Desktop, VS Code Copilot, Windsurf, OpenCode, and 30+ other MCP-compatible clients.
 The npx ctx7 setup command handles auto-detection.
 This is table-stakes for adoption, and Context7 nails it.

 Active development.
-54,100 GitHub stars, 2,600 forks, 69 releases (798 total commits).
+55,700 GitHub stars, 2,600 forks, 74+ releases (819 total commits).
 Upstash is a real company (they also build Redis and Kafka-as-a-service) with an incentive to maintain this.
 This isn’t a weekend project that’ll be abandoned — and ThoughtWorks agrees, placing it in their Technology Radar “Trial” ring with a recommendation that enterprises should try it.
+The April 28 enterprise launch with SOC 2 Type II certification signals Upstash is making this a long-term commercial product, not just a viral side project.

 Skills-based integration.
 The Claude Code plugin uses Skills instead of SessionStart hooks, meaning Context7 activates intelligently when your agent detects framework usage — not on every prompt.
 With rules installed alongside skills (v0.3.8), the trigger rate reaches 98% invocation — reducing token waste while making the integration feel native rather than bolted-on.